NCAR/xdev/site/posts/we-are-xdev.md

 by providing valuable datasets, supercomputing facilities, and computer models, we need to _exemplify_ modern best practices in the development and use of these resources.
-We took guidance from remarkably effective communities like [Pangeo](https://pangeo.io), which continues to show the enormous potential of Open Source development when coupled with modern software best practices, and we started to develop a plan of how to shift, albeit slowly, both NCAR and the geoscience community toward a better future.
+We took guidance from remarkably effective communities like [Pangeo](https://pangeo.io), which continues to show the enormous success with Open Source development when coupled with modern software best practices, and we started to develop a plan of how to help shift, albeit slowly, both NCAR and---though collaboration with the Pangeo community---the geoscience community toward a better future.

 <!-- TEASER_END -->